stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

 ##### Enable on a HostedCluster

 1. Install the HyperShift add-on.
 The cluster that hosts the HyperShift operator is the management cluster.
 This step uses the hypershift-addon to install the HyperShift operator on a managed cluster. `ManagedClusterAddon` hypershift-addon.
-Replace `managed-cluster-used-as-hosting-service-cluster` with the name of the managed cluster on which you want to install the HyperShift operator.
-If you are installing on the MCE hub cluster, then use `local-cluster` for this value.
+The namespace will be the managed cluster on which you want to install the HyperShift operator on.
+In this case, we will use the MCE hub cluster, so we'll set `local-cluster` for this value:

 ```bash
 $ oc apply -f - <<EOF